jeromew21/AI-free-rules/README.md

 # Rule #7: You can use AI chat or AI agents to write a library, with caveats
 - Caveat #1: The library needs to be its own distinct repository with minimal dependecies (i.e. it can't import from the main project)

+# Rule #8: You may use AI chat to code review and suggest changes to your code
+- This must be done with care, as enough context needs to be provided